 Studio apartments are a standard option in major cities like New York.
 While the lack of square footage may seem to limit some, this type of living space is becoming a popular option for the rich and famous.
 If you’re looking for an apartment to rent or buy, check out these stellar benefits to studio living.

 Choosing a Prime Location Over At-Home EntertainingChoosing a Prime Location Over At-Home Entertaining

 The most significant advantage of studio apartments is usually the location.
 To score an affordable apartment that’s conveniently located in New York, you often have to sacrifice some space.
-Thanks to a prime spot, your studio could put you steps from your favorite clubs, coffee shops, and museums.
-While you may lose some space for entertaining at home, you’ll gain far more options for easy entertainment in the town.
+But, thanks to a prime spot, your studio could put you steps from your favorite clubs, coffee shops, and museums.
+So while you may lose some space for entertaining at home, you’ll gain far more options for easy entertainment in the town.
 Plus, there’s no clean-up when you party at public locations.

 Decorating Trends for Small SpacesDecorating Trends for Small Spaces